apnadkarni/blt/man/treeview.rst

   Inserts one or more nodes at *position*.  *Position* is the location (number or "end") where the new nodes are added to the parent node.
   *Path* is the pathname of the new node.
-Pathnames can be formated either as a Tcl list (each element is a path component) or as a string separated by a special character sequence (using the **-separator** option).
+Pathnames can be formated either as a TCL list (each element is a path component) or as a string separated by a special character sequence (using the **-separator** option).
   Pathnames are normally absolute, but the **-at** switch lets you select a relative starting point.
 Its value is the id of the starting node.